 Today’s Reading: Acts 13:42-14:7

+All you need to do is check Acts for confirmation of what I have just said.
 All through the book, they gave the same message.
-Yes, they would take the people where they were and use illustrations and even quotes from their culture to set up the message, but the message never changed.
+Yes, they would take the people where they were and use illustrations and even some quotes from their culture to set up the message, but the message never changed.
 There is a God.
 Man is a sinner.
 Man deserves Hell.
 God loved man.
 God sent His son, Jesus.
 Jesus was God in the flesh.
 Man killed Jesus.
 God raised Him from the dead.
 He ascended.
 Repent and live.
 Reject and suffer eternal judgment.

 Eleven short statements tell it all.
-At various places, different points of these sentences were expounded upon depending on the understanding of the hearer.
+At various places, different points of these sentences were expounded upon depending on the understanding of the hearer, but none of them were ever changed to make them more appealing to the hearer.
 As the message was consistent, so also was the response.
 As in today’s passages people believed, rejoiced, and were saved or folks rejected and got angry.
 What were the consistent results for the apostles?
 They were accepted and loved or jailed, stoned or banished.